-Rain gardens: A manmade depression in the ground that is vegetated and used as a landscape tool to improve water quality.
+Rain gardens: A manmade depression in the ground that is used as a landscape tool to improve water quality.
 The rain garden forms a bio retention area by collecting water runoff and storing it temporarily, permitting it to be filtered and slowly absorbed by the soil.

-Recreational vehicle: A vehicle that including but not limited to a recreational vehicle (RV), motor home, camper vehicle, truck camper, all-terrain vehicle (ATV), or snowmobile which is commonly used for recreational entertainment, travel, and touring.
-Vehicles included in this category include, for example, travel trailers, tent trailers and camping trailers, all of which must be towed by another vehicle, as well truck campers, motor homes and camper vehicles, all of which have a motor within the body of the vehicle and are self-propelled.
+Recreational vehicle: A vehicle that includes a cabin for living accommodations and is commonly used for recreational travel and touring.
+Vehicles included in this category include travel trailers, tent trailers and camping trailers, all of which must be towed by another vehicle, as well truck campers, motor homes and camper vehicles, all of which have a motor within the body of the vehicle and are self-propelled.

 Recycling center: A place where recoverable materials, which have been previously removed from the waste stream, may be stored prior to shipment to others who use those materials to manufacture new products.
-Typical recoverable materials include glass, paper, metal, wood, rubber, asphalt/concrete, and plastic.
+Typical recoverable materials include glass, paper, metal, and plastic.

-Refuse disposal site: A tract of land operated, subject to restrictions of use and under supervision, by a public or private agent where more than one family may take all types of refuse, including organic and inorganic wastes (but excluding human excretions and sewage and/or other liquid waste), for compacting and burial by sanitary landfill methods.
-Hard or clean fill operations involving material such as foundry sand, dirt, gravel, concrete, or other forms of clean fill material shall not be required to conform to the provisions of this Code.
+Refuse disposal site: means a tract of land operated, subject to restrictions of use and under supervision, by a public or private agent where more than one family may take all types of refuse, including organic and inorganic wastes (but excluding human excretions and sewage and/or other liquid waste), for compacting and burial by sanitary landfill methods.
+Hard or clean fill operations involving material such as foundry sand, dirt, gravel, concrete, or other forms of clean fill material shall not be required to conform to the provisions of this Ordinance.

-Regulated household pets: All dogs, cats and birds are regulated household pets.
+Regulated household pets: All dogs, cats, birds and potbellied pigs are regulated household pets.

-Remodeling: Any structural alteration(s), addition(s), modification(s), rebuilding or lateral enlargement(s) of any such existing structure(s), principal or accessory.
-The term "remodeling" shall also refer to the conversion of living spaces of other floor areas into space for living purposes; such as converting a part of the living into a bedroom or bathroom regardless of whether such change(s) require structural alteration(s) to the basic structures.
+Remodeling: Any structural alterations, additions, modifications, rebuilding or lateral enlargements of any such existing structures, principal or accessory.
+The term "remodeling" shall also refer to the conversion of living spaces of other floor areas into space for living purposes; such as converting a part of the living into a bedroom or bathroom regardless of whether such changes require structural alterations to the basic structures.
 Ordinary maintenance repairs, including painting, decorating, paneling, replacement of doors, shingles, siding, windows, and other nonstructural components shall not be considered remodeling.